-South Alamo: Starving artists and affluent castle dwellers.
+South Alamo: Starving artists and castle dwellers.
 South of downtown, you will find the most eclectic and culturally rich neighborhoods San Antonio has to offer.
 It is here that local art and music is showcased every first Friday and second Saturday.
 You can also find old mansions, haunted hotels, and elegant riverside condos.

 Uptown: Classy, upscale, old money communities.
 Uptown is home to many celebrities, such as Tommy Lee Jones and Thomas Gibson.
-It has great schools and some of the best restaurants and shopping in the city.
+It has some of the best restaurants and shopping in the city.
 So, put on your fancy pants and explore the opulence of popular neighborhoods such as Alamo Heights, Terrell Hills, and Uptown Broadway.